alexpogostin/twine_FR4133/README.md

 }
 ```

-# is - a simple interpreter
+# Is - a simple interpreter

 The examples have been expanded to include a simple interpreter called Is.
 This simple program will output "Hello", pause for 1 second and repeat.
 Use Ctrl-C to exit.